 More serious blunt injury to the eye can also cause damage to the internal structures such as the iris, lens, and retina.
 Lens damage can take the form of a clouding of the lens (cataract) or dislocation from its supporting ligaments.
 This injury commonly takes place in accidents such as a tennis ball injury, or may result from a punch to the eye.
 The iris may be torn from its attachment or may be torn at the pupil, leading to pupil enlargement, resulting in intolerable glare in bright light.
 Commonly, there is blood in the front chamber of the eye that can be seen when lit with a torch.

 Sometimes household accidents can cause severe damage to the eye, and these commonly involve sharp objects such as metal wires, pencils and craft knives.
 If a wire or foreign body is found stuck to the eye, it should not be pulled out to prevent further injury, and help sought at any Emergency department for review by an eye specialist.
-Sharp injury to the eye can lead to a puncture of the eyeball, with extrusion of eye contents and require a repair in the operating room.
+Sharp injury to the eye can lead to a puncture of the eyeball, with extrusion of eye contents and require a repair in the eye clinic operating room.

 Damage to the internal structures may be surgically reconstructed, or sometimes will require replacement with surgical implants.
 Such accidents can be prevented by the wearing of proper protective eyewear when one is working with sharp instruments or when drilling.